 Path Finder is a shoe attachment that provides visual laser cues for patients suffering from Freezing of Gait (FoG), a symptom of Parkinson’s (PD) and other neurological disorders, severely impacting gait and quality of life.
 These visual laser cues are in the form of horizontal lines, prompting the individual to take steady steps with both feet, one after another.
 This hands-free device is meant for individuals with unsteady gait, and can be used to gain confidence, regain mobility, prevent falling and improve quality of life.

-Lauren is a user with Parkinson’s who reached out to Walk With Path because she had experienced magnificent benefits of visual cues; “I have early onset Parkinson’s. [ I ] recently was going through the airport and walked on a moving sidewalk with lines.
+Lauren is a user with Parkinson’s who reached out to Walk With Path because she had experienced magnificent benefits of visual cues; “I have early onset Parkinson’s.
+I recently was going through the airport and walked on a moving sidewalk with lines.
 Never in the world would I have thought that, all of a sudden, I didn’t have to push myself to walk.
-I didn’t understand what was happening and started to giggle. [ I ] almost fell on my face when I stepped off.
+I didn’t understand what was happening and started to giggle.
+I almost fell on my face when I stepped off.
 I want to feel that way again!
 There are no words.
 It made me cry and find you.”
+See the video with Lauren here.

 Path Finder was developed with a user-centric mindset, taking into account individual suitability and needs.
 “The project should be an inspiration to all medical device companies because it puts the user at the centre of solution creation”, said Brian Firth from MIE Medical Research.
 Peter Schmidt, from the National Parkinson Foundation (USA), said “It's a great idea.
 Projected lines are a great aid, but up until now they've only been built into canes and walkers.”